Castel Romano, Italy

 Always save the best for last.
 The third and final coaster is Inferno and it’s simply awesome.
 This family coaster was built by Intamin and it contains everything a good coaster needs.
 It’s surprisingly intense, it has a good sense of speed and there’s even a drop track to spice things up.
 This isn’t the most intense or well-themed coaster on Earth, but it feels as if the designers did everything they possibly could with the available space.
 Dear people at MagicLand, this is what Cagliostro could have been.

-Cinecittà World recently opened Volarium, a Flying Theatre themed to Leonardo da Vinci.
+Aside from the coasters, Cinecittà World offers a quite extensive variety of standard kiddie rides, a film museum, a heavily themed free fall tower and even a small-sized water park.
+Interestingly, this water park seems to be the most popular section of Cinecittà World today.
+Long lines can also be found at the recently opened Volarium, a Flying Theatre themed to Leonardo da Vinci.
 Unfortunately, I didn’t like the ride at all.
 The pre-show is utterly boring if you don’t speak Italian and the main show fails to impress.
 I prefer Disney’s Soarin’ and Voletarium at Europa-Park in every possible way.

 What’s your thought on Intamin’s classic 10-Looper?
 Do you count Aktium as a credit?
 And do you agree about the fact that Volarium sounds a bit too much like Voletarium?
-Share your opinion in the comments section below.
+Share your opinion in the comments section at the bottom of this page.